leodotnet/negationscope/README.md

 The source code is written in Java, which can be found under the "src" folder.

-We recommend you to import this project in eclipse.
+Note that it is a Maven project, therefore we recommend you to import this project as a Maven project in eclipse.

 ## Citation